sass/sass/doc-src/SASS_CHANGELOG.md

 when given a template with invalid byte sequences for that template's encoding, including the line number and the offending character.

+### Rack Support

+The Sass Rails plugin now works using Rack middleware by default in versions of Rails that support it (2.3 and onwards).

 ### `css2sass` Error Handling

 Several bug fixes and minor improvements have been made, including: